slowernews/hamster-system/README.md

 ## HAMSTER-FLOW
 ### Organize your workflow

-*'Manage a collection of inputs'.*
+*Mantra: 'Manage a collection of inputs'.*

 - 3 plain text files on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
     - actionable inputs (todos) are managed in one text file and one paper notebook: calendar and now.